 Comcast’s high-speed Internet business

-A core growth driver of Comcast’s (CMCSA) Cable Communications division in 3Q16 was its High-Speed Internet segment.
-Comcast’s management is optimistic about the growth trajectory of this business.
+A core growth driver of Comcast’s (CMCSA) Cable Communications division in fiscal 2Q16 was its high-speed Internet business.
+Comcast continues to be optimistic about the growth trajectory of this business.